Mat-Zawadzki/BlenderToOpenglExport/README.md

-# BlenderToOpenglExport
+# Blender To Opengl
-Python executable in Blender to get Vertex information for VBOs along with triangles and edges for IBOs
+Python script for Blender to export Vertex information for VBOs, along with triangles and edges information for IBOs for an OpenGL application